gallettilance/gallettilance.github.io/assignments/assignment7.md

 1. **Extend Your Existing Code**:
    - Use your code from Assignment 6 as a starting point.
-   - Update the data generation to use user-specified slope (β₁) and intercept (β₀), along with the mean (μ) and variance (σ²).
+   - **Add new input fields for users to specify the intercept (β₀) and slope (β₁)**, along with the mean (μ) and variance (σ²).
+   - Update the data generation to use these user-specified values.
-   - Ensure that the null hypothesis in your hypothesis testing uses these specified values.
+   - **Note**: The null hypothesis in your hypothesis testing will use these specified β₀ and β₁ values.

 2. **Modify the Webpage Workflow**: